-Depending on how many rounds you choose, the algorithm will take longer to encrypt and decrypt.
+Depending on how many rounds you choose, the algorithm will take longer to encrypt.
 Thus, your users will have to wait for longer for your application to resume.
 Pick a number too large, and your users will be frustrated.
 Pick a number too low, and your user's data will not be safe.

 A rule of thumb is to make the users wait a maximum of ~350 milliseconds—so you can fine tune the number of rounds so your algorithm doesn't take longer than that.